vsaahil/Lending-Club/README.md

-Peer to peer lending, also referred to as P2P lending is the practice of lending to individuals and busi- nesses through an online platform that matches lenders with borrowers.
+Peer to peer lending, also referred to as P2P lending is the practice of lending to individuals and businesses through an online platform that matches lenders with borrowers.
 P2P lending enables individuals to obtain loans while avoiding financial institutions as the intermediaries.
 One of the leading P2P lending platforms is Lending Club, which has now lent over $ 45 billion to more than 3 million customers.
 The way the platform operates is that borrowers can create loan listings on the website by filling in an application